ucsb-cs111/w20/_info/02_policy.md

 </span>

 When a homework problem requires writing some Python code, you should turn in all of the following.
-We'll give you detailed instructions for turning in your .py code through the GradeScope autograder.
+We'll give you detailed instructions for turning in your .py code through the GradeScope autograder when that's required.
 Watch the Piazza page for details for each particular homework assignment.

 1. A description in English of what you did and how.
 Try to be brief